ranfysvalle02/txtsumm-ai/README.md

 ---

-# Appendix-A: A Simple Summary Processing Chain
+# Appendix-A: A Simple Processing Chain

 A **processing chain** is like a special assembly line where different helper toys work together to solve a problem.